OCR-D/spec/ocrd_eval.md

 Given a Ground truth that reads `ſind` and the recognized text `fmd`.

-The Levenshtein distance between these texts is 4, because 4 edit operations are necessary to turn `fmd` into `ſind`:
+The Levenshtein distance between these texts is 3, because 3 single-character edit operations are necessary to turn `fmd` into `ſind`.
+For example:

 * `fmd` --> `ſmd` (substitution)
 * `ſmd` --> `ſimd` (insertion)